tmm1/tmm1.github.com/_posts/2013-12-26-ruby21-objspace.md

 ObjectSpace.allocation_method_id(o)  #=> :perform
 ```

+A block version of the tracer is [also available](http://ruby-doc.org/stdlib-2.1.0/libdoc/objspace/rdoc/ObjectSpace.html#method-c-trace_object_allocations).

 Under the hood, this feature is built on `NEWOBJ` and `FREEOBJ` tracepoints included in 2.1.
 These events are only available from C, via `rb_tracepoint_new()`.

 ### Heap Dumping